 Favorite Book: Trilby by George Du Maurier.
 I have an 1894 first edition with an engraved cover and the du Maurier illustrations.

 Hobbies: Reading, Traveling, Gardening.
 Raise vegetables most years.
 Still trying for a giant pumpkin that’ll beat my personal record of 70 lbs.

-Ambition: Publish fiction.
-Two novels completed -- “Porter Down,” former Lafayette Escadrille pilot turned troubleshooter detective in Golden Age Hollywood.
+Ambition: Write more fiction.
+First novel completed and second almost ready for publication as well -- “Porter Down,” former Lafayette Escadrille pilot turned troubleshooter detective in Golden Age Hollywood.
 Novels mix fully-researched accounts of milestone films/notorious scandals with Down’s fictional presence.
 Enormously fun to write.

 Philosophy: “There’s a divinity that shapes our ends, rough hew them how we will.”
 Hamlet, Act V. sc. ii.